dkorobkov/OnvifDeviceSetupForIdiots/README.md

 > sudo ./onvif_srvd --ifs eth0 --scope onvif/www.onvif.org/name/TestDev --scope onvif://www.onvif.org/Profile/S --name RTSP --width 640 --height 480 --url rtsp://%s:8554/unicast --type JPEG --no_fork --port 8080

-3. Replace gst-rtsp-server-1.20.1/examples/test-appsrc.c with the file from this repo and build it with ninja
+3. Replace gst-rtsp-server-1.20.1/examples/test-appsrc.c with the file from this repo and build it with ninja.
+This will be a streaming RTSP server that sends out red and blue screens at 7 fps from port 8554, as onvif_srvd advertizes above.
 4. Run
 >GST_DEBUG=4 gst-rtsp-server-1.20.1/builddir/examples/test-appsrc
 5. Download ONVIF Device Manager kindly provided by Synesis from https://sourceforge.net/projects/onvifdm/